phcode-dev/phoenix/docs/generatedApiDocs/worker/IndexingWorker-API.md

 Phoenix houses a file indexing worker which caches all cacheable files of a project in memory.
 This module can be used to communicate with the Index and extend it by attaching new js worker scripts to the indexing worker as discussed below.
-Any extension that works on a large number of files should use the indexing worker cache to free up the main thread of heavy computation.
+Any extension that works on a large number of files should use the indexing worker cache to free up the main thread of heavy file access.
+This is similar to [worker/ExtensionsWorker][1] but with a full file index.

+*   Extensions are advised to use [worker/ExtensionsWorker][1] if they do not use the file index and just want to offload minor tasks.
+*   Extensions performing large compute tasks should create their own worker and may use easy util methods in [worker/WorkerComm][2] to communicate with the web worker.

 ## Import